milcroft/fe-react-nc-news/README.md

 # NC news
 A React front end project that I created as part of the Northcoders Bootcamp.
 The React website fetches data from an API that I designed.
 The website allows the user to filter, sort and upvote news articles.
 Also, post comments and upvote comments. <br />

-## You can clone and install the website by:
+## Install and Clone React Website:

 - clone https://github.com/milcroft/fe-nc-news-version-1.git <br />
 - npm install <br />